AlexJieYang/AlexJieYang.github.io/_pages/about.md

 Peer reviewed papers
 ======
+2024 Alex J. YANG*.
+Unveiling the impact and dual innovation of funded research.
+Journal of Informetrics, 18(1), 101480. https://doi.org/10.1016/j.joi.2023.101480

+2024 Alex J. YANG*, et al. Rescaling the disruption index reveals the universality of disruption distributions in science.
+Scientometrics. https://doi.org/10.1007/s11192-023-04889-x

 2023 Alex J. YANG*, et al. From consolidation to disruption: A novel way to measure the impact of scientists and identify laureates.
 Information Processing & Management, 60(5), 103420. https://doi.org/10.1016/j.ipm.2023.103420

 2023 Alex J. YANG, et al. Disruptive coefficient and 2-step disruptive coefficient: Novel measures for identifying vital nodes in complex networks.
 Journal of Informetrics, 17(3), 101411. https://doi.org/10.1016/j.joi.2023.101411

 2023 Alex J. YANG*, et al. K-step h indices in citation networks at the paper, author, institution levels.
 Journal of Informetrics, 17(4), 101456. https://doi.org/10.1016/j.joi.2023.101456

-2024 Alex J. YANG*, et al. Rescaling the disruption index reveals the universality of disruption distributions in science.
-Scientometrics, accepted.

-2024 Alex J. YANG*.
-Unveiling the Impact and Dual Innovation of Funded Research.
-Journal of Informetrics, accepted.

 2023 Alex J. YANG, et al. A measure of disruptive innovation in science: the relative Disruptive Index (RDI).
 Journal of the China Society for Scientific and Technical Information, 42(09), 1052-1064. (in Chinese, 杨杰, et al. 科学研究的颠覆性创新测度——相对颠覆性指数.情报学报, 42(09), 1052-1064.)